 Our position is simple.
-Matthew 28:19-20 is under the sole administration of an existing New Testament congregation, and establishes the church as Christ's only authorized agent for bringing baptized believers into church relationship with Christ.
+Matthew 28:19-20 is under the sole administration of an existing New Testament congregation, and establishes the church as Christ's only authorized agent for bringing baptized believers into an observing covenant relationship with Christ.

-The Great Commission provides the authority and qualifications for bridal materials, while the Biblical pattern of marriage provides the ceremonial procedure by which persons are brought into covenant relationship with Christ as a church.
+Moreover, the Great Commission alone is the modus operandi (mode of operation) for obtaining the proper materials necessary to form a true church, while the Biblical pattern of marriage provides the ceremonial procedure by which persons are brought into covenant relationship with Christ as a church.